 Time Investment: It may take a week to publish a podcast, from planning, scriptwriting, recording, and editing.
 Publishing engaging podcast content consistently is key to generating a steady passive income stream.

 Potential Income: Ad rates10 vary from USD 10 to USD 50 per 1000 listeners depending on the ad length, time placement in the episode, type of ad, and size of the podcast audience.

 Tips for Beginners: Focus first on establishing your podcast and expanding your audience base.
 Having a large audience size attracts advertisers to promote brands on your podcast.

 5. Be a Game Streamer

 Are you a gaming enthusiast who loves to entertain?
-If yes, then you have a good chance of being a successful live streamer and earning additional income from playing video games.
+If yes, you have a good chance of being a successful live streamer and earning additional income from playing video games.
 Video game live streaming platforms like Twitch11, Youtube Gaming, and Facebook Gaming have built-in monetization tools to help streamers earn directly from their viewers.

 There are a lot of money-making opportunities you can explore in live streaming.
 These can be through tips from supporters or third-party platforms, in-stream ads, branded content, affiliate programs, premium channel membership, and paid subscriptions.
-You can even create and sell merchandise on your channel or offer gaming tutorials.
+You can create and sell merchandise on your channel or offer gaming tutorials.

 Skills: Gaming enthusiast